 247Moms Frugal Living Editor

 I read a lot of local “money-saving” websites and a common question is “how do I get more of the coupons I need?”
+There are even websites that do the job of collecting coupons for you and all you have to do is browse through them.
+If you are interested, you can check out www.couponscollector.com as one of the many options out there.
+But really, how do we get more coupons?
 There is an affordable answer to that question.
 Back in September of 2010, two people went searching for a coupon club in our area.
 Not finding one, they received permission from a local grocery manager to invite couponers to meet.
 At that first meeting, a volunteer from a local food bank wowed us with how she leads an effort to save the food bank 75-percent on their grocery staples.
 It was then that “Coupons for Our Community” was started, to provide coupons to both families and local food banks.
 Coupon inserts are collected to be shared with coupon clubs and the local food bank.

 Couponing, in my community, has become a fun, anticipated social event.
 We bring the new and the experienced couponers together – and everyone benefits.
 As a result, we help to eliminate several of the obstacles, including the acquisition of multiple coupons.
 Busy families also are limited in their money-saving goals with presence of children and a lack of “life-organization”.
 Meal planning as it is mentored at our coupon clubs, brings together all of the steps necessary to saving money on everyday items.